smikhalevski/doubter/README.md

 3. [`_isAsync()`](https://smikhalevski.github.io/doubter/classes/core.Shape.html#_isasync)

-   The value returned from this method is toggles which method is used for parsing:
+   The value returned from this method toggles which method is used for parsing:
    - if `true` then `_applyAsync` would be used for parsing, and `_apply` would always throw an error;
    - if `false` then `_apply` can be used for parsing along with `_applyAsync`.

 4. [`_getInputs()`](https://smikhalevski.github.io/doubter/classes/core.Shape.html#_getinputs)

    Must return an array of types and values that can be processed by the shape.
 Elements of the returned array don't have to be unique.
 Refer to [Introspection](#introspection) section for more details about types.

 Let's create a custom shape that parses an input string as a number: